stianfro/blog/content/en/posts/registry-mirror-1.md

 There are a few reasons why having a mirror is a good idea:

 - Avoid rate limiting from upstream registries
-- Ensure you have access to vital images behind company firewall incase anything should happen to the upstream
+- Ensure you have access to vital images behind company firewall if anything should happen to the upstream
 - Faster pull speeds

 In this guide we will be using the [mirror](https://docs.docker.com/docker-hub/image-library/mirror) functionality of